callenb/callenb.github.io/_posts/2021-04-18-jacob-and-hannah-solomons.md

 Due to the laws on compulsory education, it is entirely possible for Esther to have finished school at 10, Hyman and Louis at 11 and the rest of the children at 12.

-Hyman, Alex, Kitty and Rachel were all registerd at Chicksand Street School by Jacob.
+Hyman, Alex, Kitty and Rachel were all registered at Chicksand Street School by Jacob.
 I have not found any records for Esther or Louis, but it is likely they were also registered at the same school.

 The School Admission records include the date the child was being admitted and the address of the person bringing them to registration.
 For Hyman on 11th February 1889 and both Alex and Kitty on 14th February 1893 it was 2 Booth Street.
 When it came to Rachel on 4th May 1895 the address was 24 Heneage Street.

 School became compulsory from 1880, but it wasn't free.
 Not only were families having to find the money to pay for school, they were also likely to lose income from their children's labour.
-It must have been very hard for many and even by the 1890s the rate of school attendence was just 82%.
+It must have been very hard for many and even by the 1890s the rate of school attendance was just 82%.

 Even with both Jacob and Hannah working as Tailor Machinists and the older children no longer required to go to school, it must have been hard to shelter and feed a family of eight children.

 ## Jacob contracts consumption

-By the time Rebecca was born in 1897, Jacob had been taken ill with Consumption, which was described as a form of Tuberculosis in the [January 1897 edition of the american Popular Science Monthly](https://en.wikisource.org/wiki/Popular_Science_Monthly/Volume_50/January_1897/Consumption_and_Consumptives).
+By the time Rebecca was born in 1897, Jacob had been taken ill with Consumption, which was described as a form of Tuberculosis in the [January 1897 edition of the American Popular Science Monthly](https://en.wikisource.org/wiki/Popular_Science_Monthly/Volume_50/January_1897/Consumption_and_Consumptives).
 It is a contagious disease but this was not understood until around the time he contracted it.
 The disease particularly affected poor people who lived in the cramped conditions of places like the East End of London.
-Nowadays, we can get a vacination to protect us from Tuberculosis, but it wasn't until 1921 when trials of it (BCG) had begun.
+Nowadays, we can get a vaccination to protect us from Tuberculosis, but it wasn't until 1921 when trials of it (BCG) had begun.
 It took another 7 years before the League of Nations approved BCG as a vaccination against Tuberculosis.

 Many people suffered from Consumption, and Jacob was one of them.
-Just 14 months after Rebecca was born, Jacob succombed to the disease and died on 5th June 1898 (15th Sivan 5658).
+Just 14 months after Rebecca was born, Jacob succumbed to the disease and died on 5th June 1898 (15th Sivan 5658).
 The cause of death was entered as "Consumption of the lungs (Tuberculosis) (2 years)".
 This means he had been carrying the disease for 2 years, and was probably working as much as he could during that time.

 {% include image.html url="/images/1898/DTH-18980603-Dolomons_Jacob.png" dimensions="width='100%'" caption="Death Certificate of Jacob Solomons (1855-5 June 1898" %}